Bronystate/brstv3/index_rules.md

 on the following week's Movie Night.
 However, before we do so, the staff looks over the list to disqualify certain entries, by the following criteria:

+ - Movies are eligible for voting **one year** after their theatrical release
  - Movies must wait **six months** before being eligible for Movie Night again
  - Users must wait **four weeks** before they may win another movie or episode, whichever they won previously
  - Movies shown **three times** are entered into the Bronystate Vault, ineligible for airing except on special occasion